 Wrap it up.
 Foil pouches filled with all sorts of tasty things and tossed on the grill are your new best friend.
 They are low maintenance, a great sidekick and fun to personalize.
 Think about vegetables that taste good roasted in the oven.
 Those are what you want to cook in packets like this.
-Throw in a smattering of spices, umami-rich ingredients like pancetta or olives and you’ve got a side dish that will challenge your entree for attention.
+Throw in a smattering of spices, umami-rich ingredients like pancetta or olives and voila!
+You’ve got a winner.
+Charred cauliflower with olives and pancetta is a side dish that will challenge your entree for attention.

 Prepare a full chimney with charcoal briquettes.
 When they ash over, dump into one side of the grill for direct grilling, keeping the other half clear of briquettes for indirect grilling.
 Cover the grill to heat up so when you put your hand over it you have to remove it after 1 to 2 seconds, about 5 minutes.
 (Alternatively, heat a gas grill for direct high and indirect heat.)